Krastanov/bioreactor/README.md

   are not guaranteed to work.

 - Temperature control is done with a PID loop in a separate (third) thread.
-It relies on `nanpy` for properly locking the serial connection resource.
+It relies on `nanpy` for properly locking the serial connection resource to the Arduino controller.